 Below is a list of several ways to tell if acne formation is “natural” or triggered by a “purging ingredient”

 Here are a few ways you should be able to tell the difference between a normal breakout and a purging breakout:

-Okay, maybe not 100.
-But if your pimples have all shown up at the same time following your use of a specific skincare product, it’s probably a purging phase.
+If your skin breaks out in pimples at the same time following the use of a specific skincare product, it’s probably a purging phase.
 If your spots are everywhere from your chin to your forehead and your jawline (and they’re all similar in size, shape, color and the same acne type) your skincare product is probably to blame.